JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Documentation/Experimentation/Power_Experimentation.md

 ## DC-DC Convertor
 For this test, the input will be supplied with 5 V from the bench supply in the capstone lab.
 A DMM will be connected across the output leads of the converter and the voltage will be measured.
 This will be taken 5 times and then the convertor will be calibrated and the data will be taken again.
-An oscilloscope will also be connected across the output to observe ripple voltage at 50 mA output as this is the lower threshold where the convertor should be used.
-Ripple voltage at 120 mA will also be observed as this would provide enough current to power 5 of the worst case power draw sensors.
 ### Results
 #### Uncalibrated Results
 |                 | Trial 1 | Trial 2 | Trial 3  | Trial 4 | Trial 5 |